FiorenSt/SNID-SAGE/docs/cli/batch-processing.md

 - The CSV must include a path column; redshift is optional.
 - Relative paths in the CSV are resolved relative to the CSV file's directory.
 - When a row has a redshift value, analysis is performed at that fixed redshift for that spectrum; otherwise the global search range is used.
+ - Emission clipping: `--emclip` uses the row's redshift when present (skips otherwise).
+Use `--emclip-z` to force a fixed clipping redshift for all rows.
+- `--emclip`/`--emclip-z` only control masking; to fix the analysis redshift use `--forced-redshift`.

 ## Modes